AliCW/reCAPTCHAv3-demo/README.md

     from django.core.management.utils import get_random_secret_key

-Then run the function to get the ket itself:
+Then run the function to get the key itself:

     get_random_secret_key()